SPECIALITIES OF KENYA BIRDING TOUR: DETAILED ITINERARY

 Greenbuls are a feature of the forest and we shall be aiming to locate Red-tailed Bristlebill and Plain (or Cameroon Sombre), Little Grey, Ansorge’s, Little, Slender-billed, Kakamega, Cabanis’s, Toro Olive, Honeyguide and Joyful Greenbuls

-Mammals such as Guereza Colobus, Red-tailed Monkey and the ‘blue’ form of the Gentle Monkey can also be seen in the forest.
+Mammals such as Guereza Colobus, Red-tailed Monkey and Blue Monkey can also be seen in the forest.

 Kenya: Day 18 After a final morning at Kakamega we will transfer to Lake Nakuru for an overnight stay.

 Kenya: Day 19 Lake Nakuru is perhaps the most famous of the Rift Valley ‘bird lakes’.
-Surrounded by attractive mature yellow ‘fever trees’ and arid hills peppered with candelabra euphorbias, the lake sometimes holds spectacular concentrations of Lesser Flamingos and smaller numbers of Greater Flamingos (although at other times the numbers of Lesser Flamingos are much smaller).
+Surrounded by attractive mature yellow ‘fever trees’ and arid hills peppered with candelabra euphorbias, the lake used to hold spectacular concentrations of Lesser Flamingos and Greater Flamingos.
+Sadly, since the water level of the lake rose and the salinity declined, numbers have become much reduced.

 Our lodge garden can be a good place to look for the restricted-range Hildebrandt’s Francolin and the patchily-distributed Red-throated Wryneck.
 Red-headed Weavers build their long tunnel-entrance nests here, Mocking Cliff Chats can often be seen hopping on the roofs of the chalets and Arrow-marked and Black-lored Babblers squabble from the bushes.

 The trees and scrub surrounding the lake provide a home for roving flocks of helmetshrikes that can contain both White Helmetshrike and the near-endemic Grey-crested Helmetshrike.
-The latter is much scarcer than the former, but we still have a good chance of success.
+The latter is much scarcer than the former, and there is frequent hybridisation!

-Other species may well find in this habitat include Striped Kingfisher, Common Scimitarbill, Broad-billed Roller, White-headed Barbet, Dark-capped Bulbul, Red-faced Crombec, Brown-crowned Tchagra, Scarlet-chested Sunbird and Speke’s Weaver.
+Other species we may well find in this habitat include Striped Kingfisher, Common Scimitarbill, Broad-billed Roller, White-headed Barbet, Red-faced Crombec, Little Rock Thrush, White-browed Robin-Chat, Brown-crowned Tchagra, Scarlet-chested Sunbird and Speke’s Weaver.
 African Firefinch and Common Waxbill are also possible.
-The Fischer’s Lovebirds at Nakuru probably originate from escaped cagebirds as this species is considered a Tanzanian endemic.
+The Fischer’s Lovebirds at Nakuru originate from escaped cagebirds so this species is still considered a Tanzanian endemic.

 In the grasslands and open areas, we will look for the restricted-range Kenya Sparrow, as well as Coqui Francolin, Long-crested Eagle, African Hoopoe, White-fronted Bee-eater, Yellow-throated Longclaw, Whinchat, Anteater Chat, Abyssinian Wheatear, Rattling Cisticola and Yellow Bishop.
 In the skies overhead we should keep an eye open for Horus, Nyanza and perhaps White-rumped Swifts.
 Wahlberg’s Eagle, Black-bellied Bustard and the huge Southern Ground Hornbill are also possible.